Sorry. No data so far.

 Web/Social Media Editor • Atticus Morris

 Acción Latina, a 501(c)(3) organization, is the publisher of El Tecolote.
-Acción Latina’s mission is to create positive social change among Latinos and to build bridge with other communities on common causes.
+Acción Latina’s mission is to promote cultural arts, community media, and civic engagement as a way of building healthy and empowered Latino communities.

 El Tecolote newspaper began as a project in a La Raza Studies class at San Francisco State University.
 Prof. Juan Gonzales created the class as a way to channel more Latinos into journalism.
 In the 1970s, Latinos and other people of color were virtually invisible in the major newsrooms.